danielpalen/quanser-rl-agents/README.md

 #### Running on the Real Robot
 To set up the real robot one has to follow the instructions in the `https://git.ias.informatik.tu-darmstadt.de/quanser/clients` repository.
-Furthermore, in our code the `--robot` flag has to be supplied in order to select the real robot environment variant of the gym environment.
+Furthermore, in our code, the `--robot` flag has to be supplied to select the real robot environment variant of the gym environment.
 Everything else remains the same no matter whether you run in simulation or on the real system.

 #### Visualising Training with TensorBoard
-Different scalar values that occure during the training process are saved into tensorboard files automatically.
+Different scalar values that occur during the training process are saved into tensorboard files automatically.
-These files are either located in `out/summary/[experiment_name]` or in `out/experiments/[experiment_name]/summary` depending on whether the experiment was invoced via `run.py` or `experiments.py`.
-Usually however experiemnts will be located in the first of both locations.
+These files are either located in `out/summary/[experiment_name]` or in `out/experiments/[experiment_name]/summary` depending on whether the experiment was invoked via `run.py` or `experiments.py`.
+Usually, however, experiments will be located in the first of both locations.
-To start a tensorboard that loads all experiments invoced via `run.py` just execute:
+To start a tensorboard that loads all experiments invoked via `run.py` just execute:
 ```
 tensorboard --logdir=out/summary
 ```